 6. Can a residency have a strategic focus or must it include a rotation of assignments?

 It is up to the library to design the experience and it is important for the residency to have a strong learning component.
 The residency should be designed to introduce the resident to all areas of the academic and research libraries.
 In many of the residency programs associated with the Diversity Alliance, a rotation happens in the first year, and then in the subsequent years, the resident may focus on an area of interest.
 As long as the residency schedule is flexible, exposure to other types of work could come from mentorships, professional development programs, etc.

 7. How can member institutions advertise for a resident from a professionally underrepresented population when state law prohibits them from giving preference or discriminating in hiring?

 The ad does not need to restrict the applicant pool to candidates from underrepresented populations.
 Institutions can encourage diverse applicants to apply by including their membership in the Diversity Alliance in their job ads.
 There are also ways to suggest in the language of the ad that the institution is looking for a diversity of talent, skills, and experience without stating that only individuals from diverse backgrounds need apply.

 8. How can residency coordinators learn from each other?

 We are considering how to best meet their needs.
-There is currently a listserv for residency coordinators and if there is interest we can easily create a community of practice for residency program coordinators.
+There is currently an electronic mailing list for residency coordinators and if there is interest we can easily create a community of practice for residency program coordinators.
 We may consider a needs assessment to see how the ACRL Diversity Alliance could best be a resource for coordinators.
 ACRL does have a member-led Residency Interest Group whose current focus is primarily on residents.